 Bring a taste of New England seafood to your dinner table tonight with this electric skillet seafood chowder.
 This chowder is loaded with fresh seafood, chopped vegetables, savory spices and a rich seafood broth that ties all the flavors together.

-The chowder is thick and creamy, while the seafood is light and refreshing, making it the perfect meal for a cozy night in.
-Pair this chowder with a hot roll or a piece of crusty bread to soak up all of the creamy goodness.
+The chowder is thick and creamy, while the seafood is light and refreshing (much like my grilled halibut), making it the perfect meal for a cozy night in.

 Ingredients

+- fish of your choice - White fish, salmon, haddock etc. Try to avoid the canned varieties--they might be convenient, but they're usually loaded with sodium.
 When you start cooking with fresh fish, you'll be able to tell the difference in flavor and texture.
 Plus, you can add a new and impressive skill to your cooking repertoire.

-How to Make it
+How to Make Electric Skillet Seafood Chowder

 - Cook onion and bacon.
 Heat the canola oil in the electric skillet at 350°F. Add the onion and bacon.
 Cook for 5-8 mins, until the onion is softened and the bacon is cooked.
 Stir in the cornstarch and cook for 2 more minutes.